All Gone Wrong

 All Gone Wrong is a 2021 American crime film written and directed by Josh Guffey and starring Jake Kaufman and Tony Todd.
 It is Guffey's feature directorial debut.

-Plot summary
+Plot

 After a rookie undercover cop is gunned down in a drug bust gone wrong, the veteran agent in-charge is put on leave and begins an unauthorized investigation into the failed deal, leading him to a pervasive drug network operating under the surface in a rural town.